Project-Agate/VisualReactiveAPI/README.md

   type: "dataSource",
   uid: "VU977EDJ16NIWAI8",
   initialValue: [],
-  mutatorRef: "2MXHYT6EOTBVF9A0"
+  mutatorRefs: ["2MXHYT6EOTBVF9A0", "3SGVS18V6MR0AUJ1"]
 }
 ```

 + **uid**: [UID](#uid).
 + **initialValue**: Any.
 The initial value of this data source.
-+ **mutatorRef**: A reference to a stream of mutators.
++ **mutatorRefs**: The references to the streams of mutators.
 A mutator is just a function that receives the current value of this data source and return a new value.
+Naturally a data source may have many different types of mutators, such as appending, removing, inserting and so on.
+That's why this field is an array of references.

 ### Constant